 Market Profile & Point of Control

-Bid/Ask Sum within 0,5% from the price
+Bid/Ask Sum within 0.5% of the price

 This chart allows users to visualize volume from a different angle.
 It focuses specifically on volume bursts and their structure.
 Every time the volume on a market is significantly higher than average, a pie chart with the distribution of buy and sell volumes appears in the burst range.
-Volume bubbles help traders better understand the cause of price movements and help to predict short-term inertial price changes.
+Volume bubbles help traders better understand the cause of price movements and help predict short-term inertial price changes.

 Thus, if such a chart forms and the price level is not surpassed, we can assess whether this level will survive the next price onslaught by simply looking at the distribution of buy/sell orders.
 At the same time, it is necessary to take into account information from other charts (for example, the Volume Heatmap), because market conditions change every minute, and any price point can suddenly fluctuate to different volumes.

 The total order book for all exchanges is presented in the form of an area chart.
 It shows the total volume of orders at each price within a 10% range.
 The graph presents an attitude indicator similar to that on the dashboard of an aircraft, both in purpose and appearance.
 The indicator shows which direction the volume is heading and allows traders to determine which side will face the greatest price resistance.

 The graph assists traders in determining the general trend of movements and deciding the best direction in which to open positions.
 If you see a strong preponderance of demand over supply, you should refrain from opening short positions.

 The Printline graph allows users to monitor the history of large volumes that have formed a particular pattern and to see, in real time, how certain volumes disappear at specific price levels under the influence of market powers.